Sensex gives up 60K, Nifty ends below 17,900; IT stocks lead losses

 Rupak De, Senior Technical Analyst at LKP Securities said, "Nifty found resistance around 18100 leading to close in the red for the day.
 On the daily chart, a dark cloud cover pattern has formed suggesting waning bullishness.
 The trend for the few hours to 1 day may remain weak; However, the short term trend remains positive as the Nifty closed above the falling trend line on the daily chart.
 On the lower end, support is visible at 17700, below which the short term trend may become weak.
 On the higher end, resistance is visible at 17900/18100."

 Market cap of BSE-listed firms stood at Rs 285.87 lakh crore today.
 Foreign institutional investors remained net sellers on Wednesday as they sold shares worth Rs 1,397 crore, as per exchange data.
-Foreign institutional investors offloaded Rs 1,397.51 crore from the domestic equities on Wednesday.

 Previous session